poteto/styleguides/uxd/ux-developer-onboarding.md

 * Any question you can think of!

-* I don't fully understand this problem even after research, can we pair on it?
+* I don’t fully understand this problem even after research, can we pair on it?

 ## Vim / tmux

-Utilize google first to find out what you don't know about tmux and Vim.
+Utilize google first to find out what you don’t know about tmux and Vim.
 * Complete
   [Vim Adventures]
   (http://vim-adventures.com/)